venkatramanrenganathan/venkatramanrenganathan.github.io/_pages/about.md

 I am a postdoctoral researcher at the [Department of Automatic Control](https://control.lth.se) in Lund University, Sweden and I am being hosted by Dr. Anders Rantzer.
 Earlier I obtained my PhD in [Mechanical Engineering](https://me.utdallas.edu) (with focus on Dynamics and Controls) on 2021 from The University of Texas at Dallas, USA under the supervision of Dr. Tyler Summers.
 I also got a Masters degree in [Electrical Engineering](https://ecee.engineering.asu.edu) (with focus on Control Systems) on 2016 from the Arizona State University, USA where I was mentored by Dr. Armando Rodriguez.
 I finished my undergraduate studies in [Electrical and Electronics Engineering](https://gct.ac.in/19/department-eee-about-department) from the Government College of Technology - Anna University in Coimbatore, India by 2011.

 ## Recent Research Updates
-1. Check out my new work that I submitted on **≠Distributed Adaptive Control for Uncertain Networks** for the upcoming ECC 2024 at Stockholm, Sweden.
+1. Check out my new work that I submitted on **Distributed Adaptive Control for Uncertain Networks** for the upcoming ECC 2024 at Stockholm, Sweden.
 [Arxiv Link](https://arxiv.org/pdf/2310.17364.pdf)
-1. Check out my new work that I submitted on **≠Regret and Conservatism of DR Constrained Stochastic MPC** for the upcoming ACC 2024 at Toronto, Canada.
+1. Check out my new work that I submitted on **Regret and Conservatism of DR Constrained Stochastic MPC** for the upcoming ACC 2024 at Toronto, Canada.
 [Arxiv Link](https://arxiv.org/pdf/2309.12190.pdf)
 1. Check out my new work that I shall be presenting on **An Online Learning Analysis of Minimax Adaptive Control** at the upcoming IEEE CDC 2023 at Singapore.
 [Arxiv Link](https://arxiv.org/pdf/2307.07268.pdf)

 ## Important Events & Upcoming Travels